Skip to main content

 slide-img8

-Most 1031 failures happen at closing, not at structuring.
-Title companies and escrow officers don’t see exchanges often, and a small misstep on settlement statements or assignment language can break the safe harbor.
-Universal Pacific 1031 coordinates directly with the title and escrow team at each closing — providing the assignment notices, settlement-statement language, and funds-handling instructions that keep the exchange compliant.
+Most 1031 problems happen at closing, not at the structuring stage.
+Title and escrow teams handle exchanges intermittently, and a small misstep on settlement statements or assignment language can put the safe harbor at risk.
+Universal Pacific 1031 coordinates directly with the title and escrow team at each closing, supplying the assignment notices, settlement-statement language, and exchange-fund handling instructions that keep the documentation aligned with the IRS requirements.
+We also coordinate with your CPA and attorney as the closing approaches.

 img